japgolly/learning/recursion-blog/FAQ.md

     I've simply made some observations and think we're still at a stage where considering different implementations is valuable both
     to users/projects with different value criteria, and Matryoshka itself.
-    I hope that my series inspires some improvements to make Matryoshka even more awesome.
+    I hope that my series inspires some improvements to make Matryoshka even better.

 3. I want to demonstrate the definitions (implementations) of concepts when I introduce them.
 When the definition are specialised and dependency-free,